-The decisions of the Board are reversed in accordance with the foregoing opinion.
+The decision of the Board are reversed in accordance with the foregoing opinion.

-THIS CONSTITUTES THE FINAL ADMINISTRATIVE DECISION OF THE SECRETARY OF HEALTH AND HUMAN SERVICES.
+THIS CONSTITUTES THE FINAL ADMINISTRATIVE DECISION OF THE SECRETARY OF HEALTH AND HUMAN SERVICES

+Date: 11/20/06 /s/

-Date: 10/24/05 // Leslie V. Norwalk, Esq.
+Leslie V. Norwalk, Esq.

-Deputy Administrator
+Acting Administrator

-Centers For Medicare & Medicaid Services
+Centers for Medicare & Medicaid Services